brdy1/brdybot/README.md

 # Bot
 The bot has the following commands available:
-- !game <game abbreviation>: Sets the game and generation using an abbreviation code.
+- !pokegame <game abbreviation>: Sets the game and generation using an abbreviation code.
+See also !abbrevs

  ![image](screens/game.PNG)
  ![image](screens/game2.PNG)